damaratix/sans-holiday-hack-2021/sources/challenge8.md

 ./cewl.rb –with-numbers https://register.elfu.org/register > ch8_dict.txt
 ```

-once we have the worldlist we like, then ..... we are ready to crack it!
+Once we have the worldlist we like, then ..... we are ready to crack it!
 ```
-$hashcat64.exe -m 13100 -a 0 .\spns.txt -r rules\OneRuleToRuleThemAll.rule -o craccato.txt .\ch8_dict.txt -O
+$hashcat64.bin -m 13100 -a 0 .\spns.txt -r rules\OneRuleToRuleThemAll.rule -o craccato.txt .\ch8_dict.txt -O
 ```

 ```